-- We obtained an understanding of the process followed by management to determine whether there is a need to write down Property, Plant and Equipment and Inventories to recoverable amount/net realisable value and have assessed the design and implementation of the relevant internal controls. - We have evaluated the competency of the Company's management. - We have confirmed the existence and ownership of land by obtaining and reviewing the title deeds and the various licenses issued to the Company by various Government departments in relation to the development of the Golf Course. - We have assessed, with the involvement of auditor's experts, the appropriateness of the impairment assessment and whether the assumptions used by management were reasonable. - We evaluated the adequacy of the disclosures in the relevant notes to the financial statements.
-These notes explain that there is significant estimation uncertainty relating to the future cash flows of the project arising from the uncertainty imposed by the Covid-19 pandemic and the abolition of the Cyprus Investment Program.
+- We obtained an understanding of the process followed by management to determine whether there is a need to write down Property, Plant and Equipment and Inventories to recoverable amount/net realisable value and have assessed the design and implementation of the relevant internal controls. - We evaluated the competency and capabilities of the Company's management in the context of preparing the discounted cash flow model in relation to the project. - We confirmed the existence and ownership of land by obtaining and reviewing the title deeds and visiting the site.
+We obtained and verified the validity of the licenses issued to the Company by various Government departments in relation to the development of the Golf Course.
+The ownership of the land and the validity of the licenses form important parameters in the valuation of the project. - We assessed, with the involvement of auditor's experts, the appropriateness of the methodology used for the impairment assessment and whether the critical assumptions made by management were reasonable.
+Furthermore, we verified the mathematical accuracy of the calculations.

-Key Audit Matter How our audit addressed the Key Audit Matter The results of the above procedures were considered satisfactory for the purposes of our audit.
+Key Audit Matter How our audit addressed the Key Audit Matter We evaluated the adequacy of the disclosures in the relevant notes to the financial statements.
+The results of the above procedures were considered satisfactory for the purposes of our audit.